mdipierro/regift/README.md

 # what is regift

-Regift is a tool that tels you build Android APK using html+css+js without need for addtional third party tools.
+Regift is a tool that lets you build an Android APK using html+css+js without need for third party tools.
-The apps build with regft will also update themselvers automatically from your web site, bypassing the stores.
+The apps built with regft will also update themselvers automatically from your web site, bypassing the app store.

 Regift comprises of three parts:

-- the first is a tool that allows you to customize a vanilla APK that was pre-build with cordova.
+- the first is a tool (regift build) that allows you to customize a vanilla APK that was pre-built with cordova.
 This step does not require that you have cordova installed nor that you have Andoird Studio installed.
-The customized app is a particular app that has the ability to download code from a URL that you must specify.
+The customized (regifted) app is a particular app that has the ability to download code remotely from a URL that you must specify.
 Upon startup the customized app will connect to your web server, download this code, cache it locally, then start.
-This code must be stored in a file called 'package.json'.
+This code must be stored in a file called 'package.json', on your server.

-- the second is a tool that allows you to create a 'package.json' from almost any single page web application.
+- the second is a tool (regift package) that allows you to create a 'package.json' from almost any single page web application.

-## how does it work?

-Regift comprises of about 3 different components:
-- the first a ready made Androd app that you can customze and redstribute but does not need recompilation.
+- the third is a sample app (example2) built with vue.js which you can package and delver to your regifted apps.
-- the second is mechanism for packaging almost any simple page web app and

-## How is regft different from Cordova
+### How is regift different from Cordova?

-Regift is based on cordova a cordova app and outputs a cordova app but it is desgned to run
+regift ships with an app built wth cordova.
+It then customize this app to run your singl page web app. yet it does not requre that you have corodova.
+There is more to regift than the cordova app anyway.

 ## Example of usage (example1)